College of Atmospheric and Geographic Sciences

 The Bachelor of Arts degrees emphasize the social applications of the discipline.
 Students pursuing a bachelor of arts will acquire knowledge and skills in language, statistics and social understanding, including policy making.

 The Bachelor of Science degrees emphasize the science and engineering sides of the discipline.
 Students pursuing a Bachelor of Science degree will acquire knowledge and skills in math, physics and computation.

 Several accelerated dual-degree programs are offered through collaboration with the Department of Geography and Environmental Sustainability housed in the College of Atmospheric and Geographic Sciences and the Division of Regional and City Planning, an academic unit in the College of Architecture.
 These accelerated programs are designed for exceptional students who wish to begin earning the Master of Regional and City Planning in the second semester of their junior year of their Bachelor programs.

 The College of Atmospheric and Geographic Sciences offers students the option of declaring a minor subject.
-Minors in the College are available in environmental sustainability, geography, geographic information systems, hydrologic science, physical geography, weather and climate, and meteorology.
+Minors in the college are available within its academic units and specifically in air traffic control, broadcast meteorology (for meteorology majors only and through Gaylord College of Journalism and Mass Communications), climate adaptation, environmental sustainability, geography, geographic information systems, meteorology (for non-meteorology majors), physical geography, weather and climate, and .

 A student who has completed the requirements for a bachelor’s degree may receive a second bachelor’s degree upon the completion of the curriculum prescribed for the second degree, provided that the work completed includes at least 30 additional credit hours of upper-division geography, environmental sustainability, geographic information science, or meteorology, applied science and elective courses appropriate to the field of the second degree.
 These courses must be over and above the credit hours required for the first degree.